 12. Electro-sensitive people, a help-pack for you, including a letter template for your doctor, can be downloaded from here.

 13. Contact your State Energy and Water Ombudsman if you have a dispute with your electricity distributor or retailer.

-15. Subscribe to updates from reputable websites, including from: http://www.emraustralia.com.au/website/free-quarterly-journal
+14. Subscribe to updates from reputable websites, including from: http://www.emraustralia.com.au/website/free-quarterly-journal

 16. Keep saying No!